Near-resonance Light Scattering from a High-density, Ultracold Atomic $^{87}$Rb Gas: Experimental Approach

 The primary goal of the experiments is to study light scattering on the nearly closed $F = 2 \rightarrow F' = 3$ hyperfine transition associated with the D2 resonance line.
 However, the atoms are initially loaded into the QUEST in the F = 1 lower energy hyperfine component, and must be optically pumped into the higher energy F = 2 level.
-This is accomplished by the MOT repumping laser beams, tuned resonantly to the $F = 1 \rightarrow F' =2 $ transition as indicated in Fig. 2.
-The repumper laser is an external cavity diode laser, and is locked to an $^{87}$Rb saturated absorption feature associated with the $F=1\to F'=2$ hyperfine transition.
+This is accomplished by the MOT repumping laser beams, tuned resonantly to the $F = 1 \rightarrow F' = 2 $ transition as indicated in Fig. 2.
+As described elsewhere \cite{parametric1} the repumper laser is an external cavity diode laser, and is locked to an $^{87}$Rb saturated absorption feature associated with the $F=1\to F'=2$ hyperfine transition.
 The laser bandwidth is approximately 0.5 MHz.
 The repumper delivers a beam of maximum intensity $\sim$ 4 $mW/cm^{2}$ and is directed along the same optical paths as the trapping laser beams.
 Repumper switching is controlled with an acousto optical modulator.
 There are three counter propagating pairs of such beams directed towards the sample along three orthogonal directions.
 The repumper intensity of $\sim$ 4 $mW/cm^{2}$ corresponds to an on-resonance saturation parameter larger than unity.
-With reference to Fig. 1, the light scattered out of the repumper beams by the atom sample is collected at an angle of 45 degrees from the horizontal pair of repumper beams and at 90 degrees from the vertical beam pair (not shown).
+With reference to Fig. 1, the light scattered out of the repumper beams by the atom sample is collected at an angle of 45 degrees from the horizontal pair of repumper beams and at 90 degrees from the vertical beam (not shown).
 Approximately 1 $\%$ of the resulting scattered light is collected with a field lens and launched into a multimode fiber which, in turn, transports the light to an infrared sensitive and refrigerated photomultiplier tube (PMT) operating in a single photon counting mode.
 The photon counting pulses are amplified with a fast amplifier and then binned in a multichannel scalar (MCS) with a time resolution of 5 ns.
 Depending on the counting rate, a data record of several thousand experimental realizations is necessary to obtain sufficient counting statistics.
+Each experimental realization requires several seconds for formation and interrogation of the atomic sample.